ProsellaAnalyst/ProsellaAnalyst/README.md

 # Welcome to My GitHub!

-Hi, I'm Daniela Shalom 👋 – ProsellaAnalyst, and I'm so glad you stopped by.
+Hi, I'm Daniella Shalom 👋 – ProsellaAnalyst, and I'm so glad you stopped by.
 This is my space on GitHub where I explore, build, and share my journey in data analytics with my brand, ProsellaAnalyst.

 **Data enthusiast passionate about solving tough data problems and telling stories that guide smarter decisions.**
 SQL | Python | Power BI | Excel | Data Viz